 “When you consider for a moment the stresses in everyday life—the frustrations, the unmet goals, the things we might have done but did not get around to—building into our routine a foundation of self-care, of basic comfort and connectedness to family and friends, creates a resilient network that buffers us against the other stresses and reminds us of what is really important and meaningful,” explained Dr. Trestman.

-Are you ready to give hygge a try in 2018?
-I think I will.
-Just need to grab my thick, cozy socks; a warm blanket; and nestle on the couch in front of a warm fire with my favorite human (or not.
+Are you ready to give hygge a try in the new year?
+Just grab thick, cozy socks, a warm blanket, and nestle on the couch in front of a warm fire with your favorite human (or not.
 One-to-one hygge works too!).
-See you in the spring!